Fans react as JSU announces Southern Heritage Classic pullout

 JACKSON, Miss.
-(WJTV) – For many JSU and TSU fans the Southern Heritage Classic is an annual tradition.
+(WJTV) – For many Jackson State University (JSU) and Tennessee State University (TSU) fans the Southern Heritage Classic is an annual tradition.

-“It’s like a vacation when you can get away and enjoy the weekend, with nothing but good loving fun and watching some good football.”

 “I’ve missed only two heritage classics since the inception of that ball game,” said Senator Bo Brown.

-Senator Brown said the decades long rival began in the 1950’s.
+Brown said the decades long rival began in the 1950s.
 In 2019, Jackson State signed an agreement with Summit Management Corporation.

 The university agreed to travel to Memphis to participate in the classic game every year until September 2024.
 On Febraury 2, that agreement was canceled.

 The Southern Heritage Classic was established in 1990.
-According to Summit Management Company that tradition ended ended due to a conflict with an agreement between JSU and the SWAC.
+According to Summit Management Company, the tradition ended due to a conflict with an agreement between JSU and the SWAC.

-“Fans like to travel to Memphis both from Nashville and Jackson, so I think it’s going to be as sad day next fall when that classic is supposed to be played,” said JSU student Dacari Danley.
+“Fans like to travel to Memphis both from Nashville and Jackson, so I think it’s going to be as sad day next fall when that classic is supposed to be played,” said Danley.

 Tennessee State University’s president released a statement calling JSU’s decision insensitive and irresponsible act.